Benvenuti al Sud: Plot

 Before moving, he informs himself as to the living conditions in the South with members of the Academy of the gorgonzola to which he belongs.
-Alberto is warned that there are many significant problems with the south. (mafia, garbage in the streets, stifling heat) After loading the car with: Fire extinguishers, sunscreen with a high protection, body armor, mousetraps, and hiding his wedding ring, Alberto departs for Castellabate.
-After a long Journey, exacerbated by a major traffic jam, in which he compares his situation to that of his brother, who fought in the Kosovo War, he arrives late at night, greeted by pouring rain.
-Despite his initial trepidation, he eventually befriends postman Mattia Volpe, Maria Flagello, and constables "Grande" (meaning "Large") and "Piccolo" (Meaning "Small"), and ends up appreciating the beauty and the lifestyle of the town, realising that all of the negative perceptions of the south that he held were mere prejudices.
+Alberto is warned that there are many significant problems with the south, including mafia, garbage in the streets, and stifling heat.
+After loading his car with fire extinguishers, sunscreen with a high protection, body armor, and mousetraps, and hiding his wedding ring, Alberto departs for Castellabate.
+After a long journey, exacerbated by a major traffic jam, in which he compares his situation to that of his brother, who fought in the Kosovo War, he arrives late at night, greeted by pouring rain.
+Despite his initial trepidation, he eventually befriends postman Mattia Volpe, Maria Flagello, and constables "Grande" (meaning "Large") and "Piccolo" (meaning "Small"), and ends up appreciating the beauty and the lifestyle of the town, realising that all of the negative perceptions of the south that he held were mere prejudice.

-However, he conveys the opposite impression to Silvia, who seems biased towards the south, and seeing an opportunity to strengthen their relationship, lies to her about conditions in the south, telling her that it is dangerous, unsanitary, and unpleasant.
+However, he conveys the opposite impression to Silvia, who seems biased against the south, and seeing an opportunity to strengthen their relationship, lies to her about conditions in the south, telling her that it is dangerous, unsanitary, and unpleasant.
 Silvia eventually decides to visit, and Alberto is forced to admit to his friends that he lied to his wife about the south, and spoke ill of them behind their backs.
 His friends initially resent him for what he did, but eventually the entire village decides to pull an elaborate ruse designed to give Silvia the impression that the south really is as bad as Alberto had been saying.
 The ruse works for some time, but then Silvia finds out and threatens divorce, thinking that Alberto was having an affair with Maria.

 However, with Alberto's encouragement, Mattia and Maria get back together, as do Silvia and Alberto.
-Alberto's family joins him in the south, and after some time he finally receives his long-awaited transfer to Milan.
+Alberto's family joins him in the south, and after some time, he finally receives his long-awaited transfer to Milan.
 Though he and Silvia are happy to go home, they leave the south with heavy hearts.